 On the first visit, the tooth will be prepared or shaped to accommodate the thickness of the crown.
 If the tooth has a large previous filling or missing area, the tooth may be rebuilt with a resin-based material that serves as the foundation for the crown.
-An impression (clinical or digital) is made of the prepared tooth so that our laboratory can create the final restoration.
-A temporary crown will be placed for the interim.
-Usually at a second appointment, the crown will be cemented permanently.
+An impression (clinical or digital) is made of the prepared tooth to guide our laboratory in the creation of the final restoration.
+A temporary crown will be placed.
+Usually, during a second appointment, the permanent crown will be cemented in place.

 WHAT MATERIALS ARE USED IN MAKING A CROWN?